zorael/kameloso/README.md

 prefix                      "!"
 ```

 It can technically be any string and not just one character.
 It may include spaces if enclosed within quotes, like `"please "` (making it `please note`, `please quote`, ...).

 Additionally, prefixing commands with the bot's nickname also always works, as in `kameloso: seen MrOffline`.
 This is to be able to disambiguate between several bots in the same channel.
 Moreover, many administrative commands only work when called this way; notably everything that only outputs information to the local terminal.

+> If an empty prefix is set, commands may only be called by prefixing them with the bot's nickname.

 #### ***Except nothing happens***

-Before allowing *anyone* to trigger any restricted functionality, the bot will try to identify the accessing user by querying the server for what **services account** that user is logged onto, if not already known.
+Before allowing *anyone* to trigger *any* restricted functionality, the bot will try to identify the accessing user by querying the server for what **services account** that user is logged onto, if not already known.
 For full and global administrative privileges you will need to be logged into services with an account listed in the `admins` field in the configuration file, while other users may be defined with other per-channel permissions in your [`users.json`](#other-files) file.
 If a user is not logged onto services it is considered as not being uniquely identifiable and cannot be resolved to an account.

 In the case of [**hostmasks mode**](https://github.com/zorael/kameloso/wiki/On-servers-without-services-(e.g.-no-NickServ)), the above still applies but "accounts" are derived from user hostmasks.
-See the **Admin** plugin `!hostmask` command (and the [`hostmasks.json`](#other-files) file) for how to map hostmasks to would-be accounts.
+See the `!hostmask` command of the **Admin** plugin (and the [`hostmasks.json`](#other-files) resource file) for how to map hostmasks to would-be accounts.
 Hostmasks are a weaker solution to user identification, but not all servers offer services.

 ### **Twitch**

-> **If you're interested in trying the bot but don't want to run it yourself, [contact me](mailto:zorael@gmail.com?subject=Hosting+a+kameloso+instance) and I will host an instance on a headless server.**
+> **If you're interested in trying the bot but don't want to run it yourself, [contact me](mailto:zorael@gmail.com?subject=Hosting+a+kameloso+instance) and I will host an instance for you on a headless server.**

 #### **Copy paste-friendly concrete setup from scratch**

 Prebuilt binaries for Windows and Linux can be found under [Releases](https://github.com/zorael/kameloso/releases).

 If you're on **Windows**, you must first [install the **OpenSSL** library](#windows).
-Navigate to where you downloaded the **kameloso** executable, then run the following command to download and launch the installer for it.
+Navigate to where you downloaded the **kameloso.exe** executable, then run the following command to download and launch the installer for it.
 When asked, make sure to opt to *install to Windows system directories*.
 Here in Powershell syntax:

 ```shell
 ./kameloso --get-openssl